 The EP program provides a stipend to graduate students and fourth year BSW students completing fieldwork in a Community Behavioral Health (CBH) funded agency, and participate in all EP seminars.
 Although a stipend is not available to those students interning at a non-CBH funded agency, they are still welcome.
-Download the list of CBH agencies.
-Download the Philadelphia Connections Handbook for complete information.
+View the list of CBH agencies. [ This link will take you to the CBH website ] Download the Philadelphia Connections Handbook for complete information.

 There is no cost to the student, university, or provider agency for this program.
 Philadelphia Connections Enhanced Placement seminars offered | Download the complete seminar schedules

 This course is designed to provide a basic overview of commonly prescribed medications used to treat emotional and psychiatric disorders in adults.
 The primary classes of medication will be discussed including antipsychotic medication, anti-depressants anti-anxiety medications and mood stabilizers.
 The benefits, side-effects and drug interactions will be addressed.

 At the conclusion of this session participants will be able to: 1.
 Differentiate between traditional and atypical anti-psychotic medications used to treat mood disorders and psychoses 2.
 Discuss the differences between the major classes of anti-depressants used to treat depression.
 3. Compare the different medication classes to treat anxiety-related disorders.
 4. Describe the most common benefits and side-effects associated with commonly prescribed psychotropic medications.